A closed terrarium is a sealed, self-watering miniature ecosystem.

 What You Need to Make a Closed Terrarium

-- Basic tools – long tweezers, scissors, spray bottle.
+Basic tools – long tweezers, scissors, and a spray bottle – aren’t necessarily essential, but can really help.

-As for containers, good closed terrarium glassware turns up in unexpected places.
-Apothecary jars, spice jars, whisky bottles, and even old candle jars can all work well (as long as they’re clean and can hold humidity reliably).
+As for containers?
+Suitable glassware turns up in unexpected places.
+Apothecary jars, spice jars, whisky bottles, even old candle jars can work – provided they’re clean and capable of holding humidity.

 We cover this in detail in our guide to choosing the right terrarium container.

-If you find a container you love that doesn’t come with a lid, acrylic disc lids cut to size are often the simplest and cleanest solution.
+If you find a container you love that doesn’t come with a lid, I’ve broken down the most reliable approaches in this guide to practical terrarium lid solutions.

 Closed Terrarium Layers (Step-by-Step)